Why Am I So Irritable and Moody?!

-Hashimoto’s is frequently missed by conventional medicine doctors because many doctors often write off Hashimoto’s symptoms as symptoms of stress, PMS, perimenopause, menopause or even just being a woman.
-If they do order labs they typically only use one or two tests opposed to a complete thyroid panel.
+Hashimoto’s is frequently missed by conventional medicine doctors because many doctors often write off Hashimoto’s symptoms as symptoms of stress, PMS, perimenopause, menopause, or even just being a woman.
+If they do order labs they typically only use one or two tests as opposed to a complete thyroid panel.
 They also use the “normal” lab reference ranges as their guide instead of the optimal ranges.
 This was the case with Sarah’s OB/GYN who determined that Sarah’s labs were fine.
 I discuss the full list of all the thyroid tests I ordered for my patients, and optimal lab ranges in my book, The Thyroid Connection.

 Adrenal Fatigue and Mood

 Your adrenals are primarily responsible for managing your stress response.
 They produce the stress hormones cortisol and adrenaline, in addition to neurotransmitters and sex hormones.
 However, if you experience chronic stress, as Sarah did in years when her husband constantly traveled for work and she was home alone with her children, you can develop adrenal fatigue.
-Your adrenals are no longer to keep up with your stress levels and do not produce sufficient amounts of stress hormones.
+Your adrenals are no longer to keep up with your stress levels and do not produce sufficient amounts of stress hormones.7

 Symptoms of adrenal fatigue include:

 - Unexplained weight loss or weight gain

 - Body aches and muscle pain

 - Fatigue and difficulty getting out of bed in the morning

 - Salt and sugar cravings